Chapter 6: The Delegated Mind (Agent Mode) cover

 There's a moment when you realize you're no longer programming computers.
 You're programming intelligence itself.
 Not through code but through clear expression of intent.
 Not through syntax but through structured thought.

-The Transformation of Intent into Reality
+Intent into Reality

+There is a moment when you realize you are no longer programming computers.
+You are programming intelligence itself.
 Not through code but through clear expression of intent.
 Not through syntax but through structured thought.

+I watched Sonnet 4 in agent mode transform my specifications into AWS CDK infrastructure.
 The specification was just a markdown file describing what should exist.
 The implementation emerged like a photograph developing, each detail becoming clearer, more precise, more real.

 CLAUDE.md: Blog Infrastructure Automation